 - Genetic Disorders: While rare, gene mutations can also affect body odor.
 Trimethylaminuria is a condition where your body can’t break down the chemical compound, trimethylamine.
 As a result, the compound builds up in your body and is released through sweat, urine and breath.

 High Stress Levels

-When you’re stressed, your increased heart rate and surge in body temperature cause you to sweat.
-Your apocrine glands secrete an odorless white, milky fluid that consists of water, proteins and fats.
-This liquid mixes with the bacteria on your skin to produce B.O.
+When you’re stressed or anxious, your heart rate and body temperature increase, causing your apocrine glands to secrete sweat.
+This sweat mixes with the bacteria on your skin and produces B.O.